TheBestTvarynka/rust-assignments/3-polimorphism/README.md

    | `JSON:/home/pavlo/snippets.json` | The app should use the `/home/pavlo/snippets.json` file to store all code snippets. |
    | `SQLITE:/home/pavlo/snippets.sqlite` | The app should use the `/home/pavlo/snippets.sqlite` as SQLite database file. |

+Let me add more context to decrease the confusion :upside_down_face:.
+SQLite is a simple database that stores all your data in _**one file**_.
+It doesn’t need a server and works right inside your app.
+You can use it to save and read information using normal SQL commands.

+There are a lot of query builders and ORMs in the Rust ecosystem.
+I recommend the [`rusqlite`](https://docs.rs/rusqlite) library.